providencehealthtech/providencehealthtech.github.io/content/homepage/work.md

 ---
-title: 'We Help Your Practice Grow'
+title: 'Helping your organization thrive'
 weight: 1
-background: 'images/grow.jpg'
+# background: 'images/grow.jpg'
 bg_classes:
-  - bg-position-top
-  - bg-white-transparent-40
+  - bg-light
 button: 'Our Services'
 buttonLink: 'services'
 ---

-Providence Healthtech offers a cloud-based EMR solution for your school, district, or private practice.
-Focus on taking care of patients, not your EMR solution.
+We offer a cloud-based electronic health records solution for your school, district, or private practice.
+Focus on taking care of patients, not your EHR solution.
 Our product is a fully-managed solution with no on-premise install required.